Advertisement

 Image by Studio Firma / Stocksy

 Did you know your teeth and mouth can provide valuable insights into your sleep quality?
-As a dentist, I've seen firsthand how understanding the relationship between oral health and sleep health can help people identify underlying sleep problems, like sleep apnea.
-From there, they can seek timely intervention to improve their sleep and overall health.
+As a dentist, I've seen firsthand how understanding the relationship between oral health and sleep health can help people identify underlying sleep problems such as sleep apnea.

-Here's an overview of how oral health and sleep are connected, and how to take proactive steps to improve both.
+Here's an overview of how oral health and sleep are connected and how to take proactive steps to improve both.

 Teeth grinding and sleep apnea